Travis King: North Korea says US soldier blamed discrimination

 The claims, which are the North's first public comments on the case, could not be verified independently.

+There has been no public comment from the soldier or sight of him since he crossed over.

-US officials said earlier they believed the soldier had crossed the border intentionally.
+US officials said earlier they believed Private King had crossed the border intentionally.

-Private King is a reconnaissance specialist who has been in the army since January 2021 and was in South Korea as part of his rotation.
+He is a reconnaissance specialist who has been in the army since January 2021 and was in South Korea as part of his rotation.

 Before crossing the border, he served two months in detention in South Korea for assault charges and was released on 10 July.